SteveDoyle2/NASTRAN-95/um/bulk.md

            substructuring, reference a DAREAS card set.
 If desired, the set identification may also reference LOADC cards.

-M          Identification number of DELAY or DELAYS card set which defines ç
+M          Identification number of DELAY or DELAYS card set which defines Ã§
            (Integer >= 0).

 T1         Time constant (Real >= 0.0).